nchevobbe/nicolaschevobbe.com/_posts/2019-01-17-webconsole-2018-retrospective.md

 As said in the intro, we rewrote and shipped the new WebConsole by the end of 2017.
 But there was still a place where the old code was used: [the Browser Console](https://developer.mozilla.org/en-US/docs/Tools/Browser_Console).

-The Browser Console gather all the messages spawned by the different tabs of a Firefox instance, WebExtension logs and messages from Firefox code itself (what's called `Chrome`, i.e. everything that is not a content page, not to be confused with the Chrome browser).
+The Browser Console gathers all the messages spawned by the different tabs of a Firefox instance, WebExtension logs and messages from Firefox code itself (what's called `Chrome`, i.e. everything that is not content page, not to be confused with the Chrome browser).

 As you can imagine, this involves more work than only showing messages from one given place, which is why it didn't land at the same time as the "simple" WebConsole.

 The old WebConsole had a hecka lot of tests that we couldn't simply dismiss.
 In 2017, we started a journey to evaluate and then remove or migrate all the existing tests in the codebase.
-This tasks continued in the beginning of 2018 for all the Browser Console tests and was __DONE__ by the end of Winter, with the help of a lot of colleagues from the DevTools team.
+This tasks continued in the beginning of 2018 for all the Browser Console tests and was __DONE__ by the end of Winter, with the help of a lot of people from the DevTools team.
 Success!

-With all the test migrated, and the Browser Console using the new code, we can now creates the most satisfying patch: delete the whole old WebConsole codebase.
+With all the test migrated, and the Browser Console using the new code, we can now create the most satisfying patch: delete the whole old WebConsole codebase.
 Farewell!

 ## Spring

-[Logan Smyth](https://twitter.com/loganfsmyth?lang=en), from the debugger team, made it so the console uses the information provided by sourcemaps to rewrite evaluated expression on the fly so they are still properly evaluated by the Javascript engine.
+[Logan Smyth](https://twitter.com/loganfsmyth?lang=en), from the debugger team, made it so the console uses the information provided by sourcemaps to rewrite evaluated expressions on the fly so they are still properly evaluated by the Javascript engine.
 Let's look at an example.
 Say you have a `hello` variable, but your build/minification step renames it to `a`, you can now still do `console.log(hello)` and see the value of `hello`, even if, from a browser perspective, `hello` does not exist.
 Under the hood, we transform the expression to `console.log(a)` so you're still getting what you need.

 ---